Okanagan language: History and description

 Historically, Colville-Okanagan originated from a language which was spoken in the Columbia River Basin and is now termed Proto Southern Interior Salish.
 As a result of the initial expansion of Colville-Okanagan prior to European contact, the language developed three separate dialects: Colville, Okanagan, and Lakes.
 A low degree of dialectic divergence exists in terms of vocabulary and grammar.
 Variation is primarily confined to minor differences in pronunciation.

 The vast majority of Colville-Okanagan words are from Proto-Salish or Proto-Interior Salish.
 A number of Colville-Okanagan words are shared with or borrowed from the neighboring Salish, Sahaptian, and Kutenai languages.
 More recent loanwords are from English and French.
 Colville-Okanagan was an exclusively oral form of communication until the late 19th century, when priests and linguists began transcribing the language for word lists, dictionaries, grammars, and translations.
 Colville-Okanagan is currently written in Latin script using the American Phonetic Alphabet.

-In Colville-Okanagan the language itself is known as n̓səl̓xčin̓ or nsyilxcn.
+In Colville-Okanagan, the language itself is known as n̓səl̓xčin̓ or nsyilxcn.
 Speakers of n̓səl̓xčin̓ occupied the northern portion of the Columbia Basin from the Methow River in the west, to Kootenay Lake in the east, and north along the Columbia River and the Arrow Lakes, as well as the Slocan Valley.
-In Colville-Okanagan, all nsyilxcn-speaking bands are grouped under the ethnic label syil̓x.
-Syil̓x means "Salish" and is a cognate of the Spokane-Kalispel word, séliš, the enthnonym of the Bitterroot Salish people of Montana.
+In Colville-Okanagan, all nsyilxcn-speaking bands are grouped under the ethnic label syil̓x. syil̓x means "Salish" and is a cognate of the Spokane-Kalispel word, séliš, the enthnonym of the Bitterroot Salish people of Montana.
 Colville-Okanagan is the heritage language of the Lower Similkameen Indian Band, the Upper Similkameen Indian Band, the Westbank First Nation, the Osoyoos Indian Band, the Penticton Indian Band, the Okanagan Indian Band, the Upper Nicola Indian Band, and the Colville, Sanpoil, Okanogan, Lakes, Nespelem, and Methow bands of the Confederated Tribes of the Colville Reservation.
 According to nsyilxcən language keepers, words in the nsyilxcən language should not be capitalized.
 As described in an Indiginews article, "In an egalitarian society, capitalization insinuates there is something that holds more importance over another, and that does not fall in line with syilx ethics".

 Revitalization

-In 2012, the CBC featured a report on a family which is teaching its children n̓səl̓xcin̓ in the home.
+In 2012, the CBC featured a report on a family which is teaching its children n̓səl̓xcin̓ at home.

-Six nonprofit organizations which support Colville-Okanagan language acquisition and revitalization are the Paul Creek Language Association in Keremeos, British Columbia, the syilx Language House in Oliver, British Columbia, the En'owkin Centre in Penticton, British Columbia, the Hearts Gathered Waterfall Montessori in Omak, Washington, the Salish School of Spokane in Spokane, Washington, and the Inchelium Language and Culture Association in Inchelium.
+Seven nonprofit organizations which support Colville-Okanagan language acquisition and revitalization are the Paul Creek Language Association in Keremeos, British Columbia, the syilx Language House in Penticton, British Columbia, the En'owkin Centre in Penticton, the Osoyoos Indian Band Language House in Oliver, British Columbia, the Hearts Gathered Waterfall Montessori in Omak, Washington, the Salish School of Spokane in Spokane, Washington, and the Inchelium Language and Culture Association in Inchelium.